Skip to main content

 Internet Not As Open Down Under

-While sitting at Melbourne International Airport waiting for my flight back to the States I assumed a Wi-Fi hotspot would be have an open unsecured network available to so I could get online and get some work done while waiting for my departure.
+While sitting at Melbourne International Airport waiting for my flight back to the States I assumed a Wi-Fi hotspot would be have an open unsecured network available.
+That way, I could get online and get some work done while waiting for my departure.
+And as happened throughout my visit to Australia – from a Wi-Fi access point of view I was once again disappointed.
+The Internet is not as open Down Under.

-Home & Business Services appear comparative
+Home & Business Services Appear Comparative

 Getting Online At Mickie Dee’s